philchalmers/mirt/README.md

 ## Description

 Analysis of dichotomous and polytomous response data using latent trait models under the Item Response Theory paradigm.
-Includes univariate and multivariate one-, two-, three-, and four-parameter logistic models, graded response models, rating scale graded response models, (generalized) partial credit models, rating scale models, nominal models, multiple choice models, and multivariate partially-compensatory models.
-Many of these models can be used in an exploratory or confirmatory manner with optional user defined constraints.
-Exploratory models can be estimated via quadrature or stochastic methods, a generalized confirmatory bi-factor analysis is included, and confirmatory models can be fit with a Metropolis-Hastings Robbins-Monro algorithm which can include polynomial or product constructed latent traits.
-Additionally, multiple group analysis may be performed for unidimensional or multidimensional item response models for detecting differential item functioning.
+Exploratory models can be estimated via quadrature or stochastic methods, a generalized confirmatory bi-factor analysis is included, and confirmatory models can be fit with a Metropolis-Hastings Robbins-Monro algorithm which may include polynomial or product constructed latent traits.
+Multiple group analysis and mixed effects designs may be performed for unidimensional or multidimensional item response models for detecting differential item functioning and modelling item and person covariates.

 ## Installing from source